seung-lab/chunkflow/docs/source/tutorial.rst

 -------------------------------------------------------------
 We use CloudVolume_ to perform cutout/saving of chunks in a large scale volumemetric dataset.
 To be convenient, we use local file system in this tutorial.
 To use cloud storage, you can just setup the authentication following the documentation of CloudVolume_ and replace the path to cloud storage.
 You can create a volume and ingest the image stack to the volume::

-   chunkflow read-h5 --file-name sample_A_20160501.hdf --dataset-path /volumes/raw save --volume-path file:///tmp/your/key/path
+   chunkflow read-h5 --file-name sample_A_20160501.hdf --dataset-path /volumes/raw write-precomputed --volume-path file:///tmp/your/key/path

 Now you can cutout the image chunk from the volume::